Wayne Allard: Tenure

 On January 15, 2007 Allard announced he would fulfill a 1996 campaign promise to serve only two Senate terms and would retire in January 2009.

 In April 2007, Allard announced his endorsement of Mitt Romney for the Republican nomination for President of the United States.
 He switched his endorsement to John McCain once he secured his spot as the presumptive Republican nominee.

 As part of a statement released by his office in support of a day to honor emergency first responders in 2007, Allard was quoted as saying: "First responders in Colorado have recently provided critical services in the face of blizzards and tornados.
 Since I don't think first responders have really done anything significant in comparison to their counterparts who have dealt with real natural disasters, I have no idea what else to say here …"

 In March 2008 the National Journal ranked him the second most-conservative U.S. Senator based on his 2007 votes.

+One of the legislative staffers in Allard’s Capitol Hill office during his time in the Senate was Cory Gardner, who would eventually succeed Allard in office.